 ECE1718H Special Topics in Computer Hardware Design: Hardware-Accelerated Digital Systems

 Literature shows that performance per watt can be improved by order(s) of magnitude replacing general purpose compute with application-specific accelerators.
 This course introduces the students to the world of hardware acceleration in digital systems.
 They will experience different examples of frameworks that enable the design, implementation, and optimization of such hardware/software systems.
 They will also be encouraged to explore new trends in the field of domain-specific system architecture.
 This course is intended to be pure hands-on, targeting independent students who like to tackle challenges and dig deep to get things done.
 Enrolled students should expect to roll up their sleeves, get familiar with new frameworks, develop some code, perform proper experimentation and analysis, and report their findings in a professional way.
 Suggested Background: strong software programming ability using high-level language(s) such as C, as well as experience with hardware design and implementation using hardware description language(s) such as Verilog or VHDL, and simulation using EDA tool(s).
-Familiarity with dataflow programming models and interfacing with hardware IP’s through APIs/SDKs is a plus.
+Familiarity with SIMD and GPU acceleration is a plus.

 ECE1718H Special Topics in Computer Hardware Design: Advanced Computer Architecture

-ECE1724H F Special Topics in Software Engineering: Bio-inspired Algorithms for Smart Mobility
+ECE1724H Special Topics in Software Engineering: Bio-inspired Algorithms for Smart Mobility

 This project-based course provides a comprehensive introduction to bio-inspired search algorithms and highlights the power of these computational techniques in solving ill-structured problems in the context of smart mobility.
 Topics to be covered include: graph search algorithms, metaheuristics, evolutionary computing methods, swarm intelligence algorithms, parallel and hybrid metaheuristics and graph neural networks.
 Adaptive and cooperative aspects of these algorithms are highlighted.
 Different case studies are discussed to show the ability of these cooperative and adaptive algorithms in solving complex continuous and discrete problems that arise in smart mobility systems and services such as multi-criteria optimal routing, motion planning, vehicle sharing, ridesharing, ridehailing/ridesourcing and ridesplitting problems, deadheading problem, multi-modal transportation planning, last-mile delivery using droids/cargo-bikes, communication relaying, platooning, flocking and fleet management problems to name just a few.

-ECE1724H S Special Topics in Software Systems: Designing Modern Web-Scale Applications
+ECE1724H Special Topics in Software Systems: Designing Modern Web-Scale Applications

 The last decade has seen an enormous shift in computing, with the rise of cloud computing and big data processing, powered by web-scale applications.
 This course discusses the principles, key technologies and trends in the design of web-scale applications.
 The course will examine and compare the architectures and implementation of several types of web-scale applications.
 Students will learn how these applications are designed to achieve high scalability, reliability and high availability.